 - An Empty Room During A/V Check: Because many of John’s slides and videos reveal the stories that he uses to engage the audience (and surprise them), there should be no attendees in the room during his A/V check.
 Event staff, emcees, A/V teams and client leadership are welcome to be there.
 The A/V check should be at least 75 minutes in advance of John going on stage or attendees entering the room.
 Please note that the initial set up of projector and screen must be done prior to John’s arrival, as his check will take an additional 60 minutes before audience members are present.

 - Seating Arrangements are Critical: If feasible, please seat audience members as close to the stage as possible so that John can interact with them easily.
 There is a great deal of energy lost in “Death Valley”, the gaping distance between the edge of the stage and the front row.
 A front row that is 10 feet away from the stage is twice as good as a front row 20 feet back from the platform.
 Auditorium seating tends to work the best if it fits with your needs.
-TOO GREAT A DISTANCE FROM THE STAGE TO THE AUDIENCE IS THE #1 EVEN PRODUCTION MISTAKE WE HAVE WITNESSED AT MORE THAN 1,000 EVENTS.
+TOO GREAT A DISTANCE BETWEEN THE STAGE AND THE AUDIENCE IS THE #1 EVENT PRODUCTION OVERSIGHT WE WITNESS.

 - Stage Setup & Lighting: For audiences over 100 people, a well-lit stage or riser will make viewing easier for audience members sitting in the back.
 Please provide as much natural light as possible in the room as John moves throughout the audience.
 The riser should NOT be placed in the corner of the room with the presentation screen in the middle.
 For optimal stage and seating design, please ask for our opinion.
 John will not use a lectern and it generally hinders interaction.
 If the lectern is being used by other presenters, putting it to one side is optimal.
 John prefers to have a small, sturdy table on stage to set notes, props, water, etc.